rafaelfcardoso/kairo-ios/scratchpad.md

 - [2025-05-10 16:59] The session is now always added to chat history and the sidebar updates as soon as a new chat is started.
 After the Claude reply, the session title is generated and the sidebar reflects the new title.
 Debug prints were added for traceability.
 Next: Animate the transition for a seamless experience.

 - The GlobalChatViewModel has been refactored to support new chat session creation via the ChatSessionsViewModel.
 The next step is to ensure the UI (GlobalChatInput and navigation logic) triggers the transition to the NewChatScreen with the new session active.

-- Created NewChatScreen as a unified chat screen with toolbar and global chat input, to be shown when tapping the new chat icon in the sidebar.
-- [ ] Wire up the sidebar menu "new chat" button to present this screen as a global overlay (not navigation stack or modal), similar to ChatGPT.
-- [ ] Ensure chat session is only created after user sends a message; add to history then.
-- [ ] Remove the old chat overlay logic for "new chat" if necessary.
-- [ ] Test for visual and functional consistency.
-- No blockers so far.

 - ChatScreen now uses UnifiedToolbar in the navigation bar (via .toolbar), ensuring consistent styling with MainView.
 - Sidebar button is always present and functional, using the same animation and haptic feedback as MainView.
 - Lesson: To ensure toolbar consistency across screens, always render UnifiedToolbar inside the navigation bar using .toolbar { ToolbarItem(placement: .principal) { ... } }.